kevinroberts/city-timezones/README.md

 # city-timezones

-A light and fast method of looking up timezones given the name of city.
+A light and fast method of looking up timezones given the name of a city.

 ```bash
 npm install city-timezones